 Talita Kum initially began as a volunteer-based collective and has struggled at times to secure funding.
 Their experiences with resourcing their work run the gamut, from members using their own money to fund activities to receiving unrestricted funding for short periods.
 However, they most commonly receive project-based funding.
 Between 2016-2017, the organisation received no funding and used its budget reserves from the previous fiscal year.
 This allowed them to carry forward with organisational activities, but the reserves were not sufficient to cover any institutional costs, such as salaries and rent.
 Members of Talita Kum’s Executive Board have other jobs to supplement whatever salary Talita Kum is able to provide — typically very little given the limited general support the organisation receives.

-Most donors tend to fund national organisations based in Jakarta, so organisations such as Talita Kum that are based outside of the capital or don’t have connections to Jakarta-based national organisations have limited access to funding.
+Most donors tend to fund national organisations based in Jakarta, so organisations that are based outside of the capital or don’t have connections to Jakarta-based national organisations have limited access to funding.
 Many of the organisations that are funded are also able to produce audited statements, which Talita Kum is having done for the first time in 2019.
 For the upcoming year, the organisation is keen to earmark funds for health insurance and for the self care and personal well-being of its community organizers but has not found any donors interested in supporting this (although the group has been able to use their limited core funding for these needs in the past).